 For those who park in Car Parks 1 and 2, a new pathway is being constructed along here to improve access and safety – it includes LED lighting, CCTV and duress buttons to keep everyone safe.

-Up north, the bus terminus near the Medical Centre had a mini makeover with the brick walls removed to improve visibility and safety.
+Up north, the bus terminus near the corner of Plenty Road (diagonally across from McDonalds) had a mini makeover with the brick walls removed to improve visibility and safety.

 And in Car Parks 1, 2, 7 and 8 you’ll see some unusual garden beds, known as rain gardens.
 They collect and naturally clean storm water before it runs into the moat and Darebin Creek, improving the waterway for flora and fauna.
 It’s all part of our commitment to enhance and protect Nangak Tamboree.